Rhizomatica/hermes-gui/README.md

 # Hermes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

+Angular: 13.2.6
+Angular CLI: 13.2.6
+Node: 12.22.5
+Package Manager: npm 8.5.2

 ## Install node, npm

-Install node and npm (node package manager) in your distro
+Install node preferably(V12.22.5) and npm (node package manager) in your distro

 Run 'npm install' inside the project path

 ## Development server

+Configure .env file with your parameters and run `npx ts-node setEnv.ts` to set .env values in enviroment.ts.

 Run `ng serve --configuration=en` for a dev server in english, you can change the language to spanish (ng serve --configuration=es) or portuguese (ng serve --configuration=pt) if you wish.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.